MinnPost/object-sync-for-salesforce/README.md

 ## Donating

-If you'd like to support this project, MinnPost is a 501(c)(3) nonprofit news organization located in Minnesota.
+If you'd like to support this project financially, MinnPost is a 501(c)(3) nonprofit news organization located in Minnesota.
 You can make a tax-deductible donation, and we'll attach it to our open source development work, at [https://www.minnpost.com/support/?campaign=7010G0000012fXGQAY](https://www.minnpost.com/support/?campaign=7010G0000012fXGQAY).